 While you and your child are playing together, you have to CHALLENGE the child in order to move him or her up the developmental ladder.
 In doing so, you are still following the child’s lead.
 The child has indicated by his/her actions what activity (s)he is interested in so you stick with that activity.

-You can also play dumb so that the child has to come up with what happens next.
+You can also play clueless so that the child has to come up with what happens next.
 If the child is at a stage where he knows he wants play dough and indicates it to you, you can say “Hmm… I wonder where we put that play dough?”
 You can start to look for it together and you can be puzzled and use affect to keep him motivated enough to keep searching with you, together, to find it.

 Your child will be motivated to meet your challenges if you are following his lead in an activity of interest and meeting him at his developmental level, taking into account his sensory profile within a safe, caring and nurturing relationship.